markshope/AI-for-Lawyers-Advanced-Course/README.md

 # AI for Lawyers (Beginners)
-This file is used for the AI for Lawyers class.
+This file is used for the AI for Lawyers introductory class.